 Vanilla panna cotta with a vanilla infused red wine and strawberry reduction

-Rinse, hull and slice the strawberries then throw into the syrup.
-Let stand for a few minutes to infuse then spoon over the released Panna Cotta.
+6. Rinse, hull and slice the strawberries and add to the syrup.
+Let stand for a few minutes to infuse then spoon over the released panna cotta.

 Tip: If you are pressed for time, simply serve in wine glasses.

 • Energy 261Kj • Protein 4g • Total Fat 25g • Saturated Fat 15g • Carbohydrates 15g • Sugars 15g • Sodium 19mg

 Dietary and nutritional info supplied by NZ Nutrition Foundation.